google-research/deduplicate-text-datasets/README.md

 ```

 Okay so what's going on here?
 The first of these look like it's repeated just once (but the second looks correct).
-Well if you actually check what we're saying here is the following: every byte contained in the range 41887 to 41999 is a memeber of at least one length-100 duplicate match.
+Well if you actually check what we're saying here is the following: every byte contained in the range 41887 to 41999 is a member of at least one length-100 duplicate match.
 So while the whole sequence isn't repeated, the sub-sequences are.
 So for example:

 ```